topo-gps/ios-manual/en/search_address.rst

 Searching addresses and places
 ==============================

-To search addresses and places you first have to open the search screen via :ref:`Menu <sec-menu>` > Search.
+To search addresses and places you first have to open the search pop-up via :ref:`Menu <sec-menu>` > Search.
-Then select the ‘Address’ tab above the keyboard.
+Then tap the the item ‘Search place or address’.

 A screen will appear in which you can enter addresses and place names.